Perform Dial Tone Recovery in Exchange Server

 Dismount-Database -Identity <recovery database name>

 f.
-After dismounting the recovery database, move current database and log files residing in the recovery database folder to another secured location.
+After dismounting the recovery database, move the current database and log files residing in the recovery database folder to another secured location.

 g.
 Dismount the Dial Tone Database, execute the command –